 - 29. In the Claimant's opinion, pursuant to Art.
-34 UPCA, it is sufficient to prove the infringement in one contracting member state to the UPCA as done by the test purchase in Germany in order to obtain an injunction for all relevant member states.
-Apart from that, the Claimant states, that there are sufficient indications that the Defendants distribute the contested embodiment in the other member states, at least there is a serious risk.
-In this context, the Claimant inter alia refers to the Defendant 1 being the European sales subsidiary of the NUC group and the importer designated on the CE mark and to Defendant 2 stating on its websites shipments in all member states of the European Union, Switzerland, the United Kingdom and French overseas departments and territories. - 30.
-The Defendants point out that the Claimant did not demonstrate and prove any acts of infringement outside the home territory of the respective Defendant. - 31.
-To the Defendants' mind, a specific designation of the infringing embodiment in the requests is required, and the requests are too broad in particular with regard to the alleged infringing acts of using and exporting.
-In addition, the Defendants reject the request for injunctive relief on the grounds of disproportionality and the lack of information required by R. 13.
+34 UPCA, it is sufficient to prove the infringement in one contracting member state to the UPCA - as done by the test purchase in Germany from Defendant's European agency and subsidiary NUC Electronics Europe GmbH in order to obtain an injunction for all relevant member states.
+Apart from that, the Claimant states, that Defendant sells its juicers to dealers across Europe, in particular to its distributor Warmcook and its subsidiary NUC Electronics Europe GmbH functioning as its European sales branch. - 30.
+The Defendant points out that the Claimant did not demonstrate and prove any acts of infringement of Defendant within the territory of the patent-in-suit. - 31.
+To the Defendant's mind, a specific designation of the infringing embodiment in the requests is required, and the requests are too broad in particular with regard to the alleged infringing acts of using and exporting.
+In addition, the Defendant rejects the request for injunctive relief on the grounds of disproportionality and the lack of information required by R. 13.
 (I)(i) RoP.